Estimation of intrinsic fast radio burst width and scattering distributions from CRAFT data: Method

 All models of the distribution of FRB intrinsic widths and scattering have so-far used lognormal distributions \citep{2021MNRAS.501.5319A,chimefrb_collaboration_first_2021} to describe the intrinsic distributions of these variables.
 For the sake of continuity, we therefore also adopt a lognormal form in both parameters.
 Due to both frequency-dependence in $\tau$, and redshift-dependence in both $\tau$ and $w$, we quote values of $\mu_t, \sigma_t$ in log-10 space for $t=\tau,\wi$ normalised to 1\,GHz in the rest-frame of the host (i.e., as would be viewed at $z=0$).

-We also consider a variety of other models, motivated by \citet{CRAFT_HTR}, who argue that the high-scattering downturn in measured FRB scattering times by both CHIME and ASKAP is purely experimentally limited, i.e.\ there is no evidence that the intrinsic distribution of high scattering times is upwardly bounded by observations.
+We also consider a variety of other models, motivated by \citet{CRAFT_HTR}, who argue that there is no evidence that the intrinsic distribution of high scattering times in either ASKAP or CHIME data is upwardly bounded by observations.
 We evaluate evidence for a downturn at high values by comparing the literature-standard lognormal distribution with a `half-lognormal', i.e.\ a distribution which has a Gaussian lower-half defined by $\mu_t, \sigma_t$, but is constant in log-space above the mean.

 We also ensure that our conclusions are insensitive to the functional form by considering a boxcar distribution in log-space, defined by minimum and maximum values $t_{\rm min}$ and $t_{\rm max}$, and comparing this to a `log-constant' distribution defined only by a minimum value, $t_{\rm min}$, i.e.\ a step-function.
 We also consider boxcar distributions with smooth Gaussian downturns at the lower and/or upper edges, with are defined by the parameter set $t_{\rm min}, t_{\rm max}, \sigma_t$.
 A diagram showing the considered functions is given in Figure~\ref{fig:functions}.